Application for SCELSE Summer Course 2023 is now closed.

 The course is held in the midst of NTU’s rich, green campus.
 The course format provides ample opportunities for the participants to interact closely with the mentors in small groups and informal settings.

-Kindly ensure that you have the following documents before you fill the application form:
+Kindly ensure that you have the following documents before you fill in the application form:

-- A scanned copy of your TOEFL results (if applicable - for applicants whose degree is from a university where English is not the main medium of instruction);
+• A scanned copy of your TOEFL results or other documentary evidence of English language proficiency (for applicants who are based at universities where English is not the medium of instruction)

-Only successful applicants will be notified via email before 31 May 2017.
+Only successful applicants will be notified by email before 30th April, 2023.